Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 Your brain lacks energy and so turns to sugar to get that energy.

 Plus, your brain is desperate.
-So your brain wants quick sugars which are things like candy, junk food or fast food often.
+So, it wants quick sugars, often candy, junk food, or fast food.

-When those sugar cravings hit, your brain is telling yourself that the only way is down and out with a sugary treat!
+When sugar cravings hit, your brain tells you the only way to eliminate them is with a sugary treat!

 This is why sleep deprivation causes cycles of food addiction or overeating.

-People receive messages from their brain saying to eat sugar.
-But that’s because they don’t get enough sleep quality hours in bed each night!!
+People receive messages from their brains saying to eat sugar.
+But that’s because they don’t sleep enough hours in bed each night!

-But there ARE ways around this cycle, by giving your brain enough rest time.
-This way your brain processes information better 🙂
+But there are ways around this cycle, such as giving your brain enough rest time.
+This way, your brain processes information better 🙂

 How To Stop Lack Of Sleep?